jspecify/jspecify/samples/README.md

             well-known APIs
         -   looking at whether the parameter to a call to `Map.get` is known to be present in that map
+        -   defining a rule to treat all unannotated type usages the same, when the JSpecify rules give some of them "unspecified nullness"

 -   Based on the information they have available for any given piece of code, tools always have the option to issue a warning / error / other diagnostic